shopinvader/docker-locomotive-shopinvader/README.md

 ## How to use this image

-Copy the file docker-compose.yml of this directory create the directy tmp, log, public/sites, public/uploaded_assets
+1. copy the file `docker-compose.yml` of this directory in your project folder
+2. copy `.loco-data` folder to your project folder and add ignore its content in .gitignore

-Run it with ```docker-compose up```.
-Locomotive is now available on http://localhost:3000
+3. Run it with ```docker-compose up```.
+4. Locomotive is now available on http://localhost:3000

 # Develop / Debug